ssp21/ssp21-spec/ssp21.md

 # The Link Layer

-SSP21 specifies a two layer architecture for delivering secure data to the application layer.
-The link layer provides three services to the layers above it:
+SSP21 specifies a two layer architecture.
+The non-cryptographic link-layer provides three services to the layers above it:

 * **Framing** - A procedure is defined to identify a frame from a stream of bytes.
 * **Addressing** - The frame contains source and destination addresses for the transmitter and receiver.